jaivox/speech/jaivox/apps/test/README_test.txt

 sure that the paths in test.conf are used correctly.)

-The example shows how you can generate the programs for the recognizer (using sphinx, in a directory gen/sphinx), for the interpreter (in gen/inter) and for the speech synthesizer using festival (gen/festival).
+The example shows how you can generate the programs for the recognizer (using google, in a directory gen/asr), for the interpreter (in gen/inter) and for the speech synthesizer using google tts (gen/tts).
-The festival program is in C++, the others are in Java.
-The exmaple connects between the programs using sockets, so that the language differences between Java and C++ do not matter.

 Even though this example is simple, you can expand the architecture of this application to support many recognizers, each of which handle some specific range of questions.

-For all the details, please see tutorial.html.
+For more details, please see http://www.jaivox.com/tutorial.html.